In recent times, this rumor about Panda Research being a scam has been making its rounds on the Internet.

 If you still have that lingering fear about security on PayPal, fear no more!

-I am a long user of PayPal and can safely say that the money has always been safe at PayPal and the way they record every transaction is top notch, I would say on par with any well-established financial institutions.
+I am a long user of PayPal and can safely say that the money has always been safe at PayPal and the way they record every transaction is top-notch, I would say on par with any well-established financial institutions.

 Then the fact that this is a free service (well, almost in all cases) does not hurt and they would be happy to hand you a debit card free of cost to you if you ask.
-And you can request transfer between your PayPal and your bank anytime, and for sure it is free.
+And you can request a transfer between your PayPal and your bank anytime, and for sure it is free.